-A total of 517 companies occupying 630 indoor and retail booths or an indoor exhibit area of 8,300 square meters for the main exhibition3,000 square meters for the retail area and 4,000 square meters for the outdoor exhibit.
-While most were local companies, there were also 63 companies occupying 65 booths or584 square meters occupied by foreign companies from 12 countries led by Korea, China, Thailand, Taiwan, Denmark, Japan, Malaysia, Germany, United Kingdom, Turkey, South Africa and Italy.
+A total of 480 companies exhibited occupying 655 indoor, retail and outdoor booths or an indoor exhibit area of 8,300 square meters for the Main Exhibition, 3,000 square meters for the Retail Area and 4,000 sqms in the outdoor exhibit.
+While most were local companies, there were also 63 companies occupying 54 booths or 435 sqm for foreign companies from 13 countries led by Korea, China, Thailand, Taiwan, Denmark, Japan, Malaysia, Germany, United Kingdom and Turkey, South Africa, Italy and Malaysia

-There were six (6) indoor pavilions: the Korea, China and BFAR Pavilions at the main exhibit area and PHILFOODEX , AANI and OPTA pavilions which were located at trhe retail area.
+There were also Seven (7) Indoor Pavilions: the Korea Pavilion and China Pavilion, Phil.
+Seed Industry Association Pavilion and BFAR Pavilion at the main exhibit area and PHILFOODEX , AANI and OPTA Pavilions in the retail area.

-Total number of registered visitors was 27,000 over a three-day period, with an estimated 5% of first-day visitors who came back on the second and/or third day.
+Total number of registered visitors was 25,048 over a three-day period, with an estimated 5% of first-day visitors who came back on the second and third days.

 Agricultural Chemicals, Animal Housing and Breeding, Animal Health and Nutrition, Aquaculture Equipment and Inputs, Communication and Information Technology, Dairy Products, Equipment and Machinery, Facilities on Cooking and Storage, Facilities on Postharvest, Feed Ingredients, Feedmilling, Fertilizers and Pest Management, Financial Institutions, Fishery products, Food Ingredients and Additives, Food Packaging, Food Processing, Fruits and Vegetables, Greenhouses and Nurseries, Horticulture Inputs, Meat Products, Organic Farming and Hydroponics, Publications, Research and Consultancy, Seeds and Planting Materials, Irrigation Systems, Transport and Logistics, Waste Management